 Every living thing needs to burn energy to survive.
-Energy is required in order to breathe, digest food, pump blood and regulate body temperature.
+Energy is needed to breathe, digest food, pump blood and regulate body temperature.
 During times of physical activity, such as walking, running, swimming or flying animals need even more energy.
-When there is lots of food available to burn for energy, there is no issue for animals maintaining the supplies of energy that it needs to survive.
+When there is lots of food available to burn for energy there is no issue for animals maintaining the supplies of energy that it needs to survive.
 So why do animals hibernate?
 Sometimes food is scarce especially during the winter.
-So to survive and use minimal amounts of energy some animals hibernate.
+So in order to survive and use minimal amounts of energy some animals hibernate.
 This allows them to conserve the energy they have for long periods of time, long enough for the seasons to change and food to become plentiful once again.

-Some creatures that have to endure freezing conditions especially cold-blooded animals produce natural antifreeze to stop their blood and body from freezing.
-Heart rates of hibernating animals can fall as much as 400 to 11 beats per minute, and metabolic rates can be as low as 2% of the standard rate.
+Some creatures that have to endure freezing conditions especially cold blooded animals produce natural antifreeze to stop their blood and body from freezing.
+Heart rates of hibernating animals can fall as much as 400 to 11 beats per minute and metabolic rates can be as low as 2% of the normal rate.

 The term hibernation is used to describe periods of inactivity, in biology the term hibernation only applies to obligate hibernation, where animals hibernate at the same time of year every year.
 This is sometimes called true hibernation.

-Facultative hibernators are the term given to animals that hibernate due to extreme temperature or food deprivation.
+Facultative hibernators is the term given to animals that hibernate due to extreme temperature or food deprivation.
 This means that the length of period that the animal is hibernating for depends on weather conditions and food supplies, so hibernation patterns are not as consistent as obligate hibernators.
-Some examples of facultative hibernators include; bears, pocket mice, Syrian hamsters and black-tailed prairie dogs.
+Some examples of facultative hibernators include; bears, pocket mice, Syrian hamsters and black tailed prairie dogs.

 Alternative Survival Tactics to Hibernation

-Torpor is the term used for when an animal is inactive for a short period, usually, this also means a lower body temperature and metabolic rate.
-It is sort of short-term hibernation and like hibernation allows an animal to survive in poor conditions.
+Torpor is the term used for when an animal is inactive for a short period of time, usually this also means a lower body temperature and metabolic rate.
+It is sort of a short term hibernation and like hibernation allows an animal to survive in poor conditions.
 Some animals enter a state of torpor every day, like bats for example.
-In the UK animals such as dormice, bats, hedgehogs and wood mice enter states of torpor during cold nights to survive.
+In the UK animals such as dormice, bats, hedgehogs and wood mice enter states of torpor during cold nights in order to survive.
 The problem with a state of torpor is that it slows down the reactions of the animals and leaves them venerable to predators.

 Below is a list of a few animals that hibernate: